npinochet/castle/GDD.md

 * Gameplay:
   * Tweak enemy behavior:
+    * Enemies are too aggressive, they don't have openings, every dark souls enemy has
     * If player comes closer maybe the shield is raise? or the enemy attacks (can be tweak with aggressive parameter?)
   * Make simple test map with multiple enemies, see how they behave
   * Think about adding roll/dodge for gameplay experimentation